-Five top business ideas that made millions fast
+Need a business idea?
+Draw inspiration from five that made millions fast

 According to Paul Graham, investor and founder of Y Combinator, the best way to get a winning business idea is to not think of any.
 Instead, you should be looking at which problems you can solve.

-“The very best start-up ideas tend to have three things in common: they’re something the founders themselves want, that they themselves can build, and that few others realize are worth doing,” Graham said in a blog post in November.
+“The very best startup ideas tend to have three things in common: they’re something the founders themselves want, that they themselves can build, and that few others realise are worth doing,” Graham said in a blog post in November.

 “Microsoft, Apple, Yahoo, Google and Facebook all began this way.”